-John and I have gotten really into hot toddies this winter even though it’s been a mild one here in the Northwest.
-We’ve been mixing up different variations, always including bourbon.
+We’ve gotten really into hot toddies (especially in winter) and have been mixing up different variations, always including bourbon.
 Hot toddies and bourbon go together like PB&J – trust me.

 This version is special because it starts with a homemade simple syrup that’s naturally sweetened with maple syrup.
 It gets its flavor with an infusion of both cinnamon and chilies.

 It’s subtly spicy and warm and altogether lovely.
 Keep it on hand for other winter cocktails that could use a spicy-sweet kick!

 It’s toddy time!
 Start with half a lemon.
 Then add your simple syrup.